 We consumed 107,790kL in 2023, which is 5% less than our baseline year.
 Although there is no water efficiency projects currently in progress, we have other water initiatives including having rain gardens or swales on all three campuses, harvesting rainwater on the North Campus to water the food gardens and only using pond water to irrigate the landscape at South Campus.
 At our City Campus, WZ has a rainwater tank which is used in laboratories, for building washes and for grounds maintenance.
 This water would otherwise go to stormwater drains.

-In July 2023 we trialled on-site waste sorting for the South Campus and parts of the City Campus.
 From July to December 2023, half (55.5 tonnes) of waste from the South and most of the City Campus went to landfill, while the other half (52.5 tonnes) was recycled or composted.
-In 2024, the pilot is extended to student accommodation at the City Campus and all of the North Campus.
+In 2024, the pilot was extended to student accommodation at the City Campus and most of the North Campus.
+This initiative maximises compostables and recyclables and we measure (using actual weights) the amount of waste to landfill recycling and compostables.
+This information is also reported annually through our Sustainability Report.

 Other initiatives include: